Pesticide Information: Regulation, Safety, and Storage

-Applicants can pick up study materials at the Utah Department of Agriculture and Food in Salt Lake City or at any UDAF District Field Office.
+Applicants can pick up study materials at the Utah Department of Agriculture and Food in Salt Lake City and any UDAF District Field Office, or find pesticide education materials on the UDAF website.
 Make an appointment to take the exam, and allow 2 hours.

 Commercial applicators’ exams cost $65, and the license lasts three years.
 Business owners must also obtain a license.
 The applicant must have 70% to pass.
 To recertify, you can re-take the exams or obtain 24 total CEU units.